Shakkah998/Customer-Churn-Rate/README.md

 ---

 ## 📂 Data Source
 - Customer dataset (subscriptions, cancellations, and usage information).
-- Rows: ~5,000 | Columns: CustomerID, Gender, Age, Plan Type, Monthly Usage, Churn
 - Data cleaned and transformed in Excel prior to analysis.
 - **Dataset Download Link:** [Download Dataset](link_to_your_dataset_file)